Ability Links NSW

 - also consider proposals from high quality existing organisations not principally involved in the delivery of disability services

 - commence the process of procurement for the Hunter region for the establishment of ALNSW from 1 July 2013 followed by the remainder of NSW from 1 July 2014.

-The Taskforce also recommended undertaking a procurement approach which includes pre-market engagement through an appropriate notice of tender period, so that a new market has the chance of 'seeding’, and the use of outcomes based procurement whereby prospective tenderers participate in defining the desired outcomes rather than a traditional approach involving responses to prescriptive specifications.
+The Taskforce also recommended undertaking a procurement approach which includes pre-market engagement through an appropriate notice of tender period so that a new market has the chance of 'seeding'.
+It also included the use of outcomes based procurement whereby prospective tenderers participate in defining the desired outcomes rather than a traditional approach involving responses to prescriptive specifications.

 Download the full ALNSW Taskforce Report (PDF).